adabru/lug-server/readme.md

 git clone https://github.com/adabru/lug-server

 less /etc/passwd
-# if not existing, add user www-data 33:33
+# if no user with id 33 exists (e.g. www-data or http), create it:
+useradd -u 33 -g 33 www-data

 # create www folder for bind mounts; this folder will contain the wordpress installation
 sudo mkdir -m775 /home/www-data